grafana/agent/docs/sources/flow/reference/components/loki.source.docker.md

 stores the read offsets so that if there is a component or Agent restart, `loki.source.docker` can pick up tailing from the same spot.

+In case the targets Argument contains multiple targets with the same container ID, for example as a result of `discovery.docker` picking up multiple exposed ports or networks, `loki.source.docker` will deduplicate these, keeping only the first of each container ID instances.

 ## Example

 This example collects log entries from the files specified in the `targets`